pdidev/pdi/plugins/flowvr/README.md

     wait_on_data: wait_desc
 ```

-### wait_on {#wait_on_node}
+\subsubsection wait_on_node wait_on

-`wait_on` in `flowvr` tree defines on which events the plugin calls the `wait` function.
+Defines on which events the plugin calls the `wait` function.
+The value can be either single event
-The value can be either single event name or the array of events names (both examples presented below).
+name or the array of events names (both examples presented below).
+This method of calling `wait`
-This method of calling `wait` should be avoided if possible, because it's not returning the wait status.
+should be avoided if possible, because it's not returning the wait status.
+Configuration examples:
-Code examples:

 ```yaml
 plugins: